GENERAL TERMS AND CONDITIONS

 You agree that we may publicly disclose that we are providing Services to you and may use your name and logo to identify you as our customer in promotional materials, including press releases.
 We will not use your name or logo in a manner that suggests an endorsement or affiliation.

-16.2.2. deploy the Hosted System in reliance on Rackspace’s licensing agreement with the software vendor, and charge you its standard fee for the use of the software until such time as the required evidence is provided; or
+16.2.1. charge you its standard fee for the use of the software in reliance on Rackspace’s licensing agreement with the vendor until such time as the required evidence is provided; or

 Your licensed software may not be compatible with our standard process for deploying and repairing Hosted Systems.
 In addition, in order to install the software, Rackspace may require you to send the physical or electronic media provided to you by the software vendor, both for deployment, and again in the event of a failure of your Hosted System.
 You agree that Rackspace will not be in breach of any Service Level Guarantee or other obligation under this Agreement that would not have occurred but for the delay resulting from our agreement to use your licensed software.